aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     1. Replace the Security Group ID and Subnet ID to match your VPC settings.
     2. Replace the Security Group ID and Subnet ID to match your VPC settings.

-Once setup, you can find quick start and advanced examples for Redis in [the persistent layers section](RedisCachePersistenceLayer).
+Once setup, you can find a quick start and advanced examples for Redis in [the persistent layers section](RedisCachePersistenceLayer).

 <!-- markdownlint-enable MD013 -->

 ### Idempotent decorator

-You can quickly start by initializing the `DynamoDBPersistenceLayer` class and using it with the `idempotent` decorator on your lambda handler.
+For simple use cases, you can use the `idempotent` decorator on your Lambda handler function.

-???+ note
-    In this example, the entire Lambda handler is treated as a single idempotent operation.
-If your Lambda handler can cause multiple side effects, or you're only interested in making a specific logic idempotent, use [`idempotent_function`](#idempotent_function-decorator) instead.

-!!! tip "See [Choosing a payload subset for idempotency](#choosing-a-payload-subset-for-idempotency) for more elaborate use cases."
+It will treat the entire event as an idempotency key.
+That is, the same event will return the previously stored result within a [configurable time window](#expiring-idempotency-records) _(1 hour, by default)_.

 === "Idempotent decorator"

-    ```python hl_lines="4-7 10 24"
+    !!! tip "You can also choose [one or more fields](#choosing-a-payload-subset-for-idempotency) as an idempotency key."

+    ```python title="getting_started_with_idempotency.py" hl_lines="5-8 12 25"
     --8<-- "examples/idempotency/src/getting_started_with_idempotency.py"
     ```

 === "Sample event"

-    ```json
+    ```json title="getting_started_with_idempotency_payload.json"
     --8<-- "examples/idempotency/src/getting_started_with_idempotency_payload.json"
     ```

-After processing this request successfully, a second request containing the exact same payload above will now return the same response, ensuring our customer isn't charged twice.

-!!! question "New to idempotency concept?
-Please review our [Terminology](#terminology) section if you haven't yet."

 ### Idempotent_function decorator